cordell-stocker/CORC/README.md

 NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119. https://www.ietf.org/rfc/rfc2119.txt

+## Development

+- Intellij Idea is the preferred IDE platform for working on this project.

 ## Unit Tests